-Citizen Soldiery Part of His Plan-Problem of Commercial Mobilization Stated-Disloyalty Among Certain Elements in Our National Life Serious Menace to Peace.
+Citizen Soldiery Part of His Plan-Problem of Commercial Mobilization Stated-Dislovalty Among Certain Elements in Our National Life Serious Menace to Peace.

 Washington, Dec.
-7 .- President Wilson today delivered the following message to congress:
+7 -- President Wilson today delivered the following message to congress.

-Gentlemen of the Congress: Since I last had the privilege of addressing you on the state of the Union the war of nations on the other side of the sea, which had then only begun to disclose its portentous proportions, has extended its threatening and sinister scope until it has swept within its flame some portion of every quarter of the globe, not excepting our own hemisphere, has altered the whole face of international affairs, and now presents a prospect of reorganization and reconstruction such as statesmen and peoples have never been called upon to attempt before.
+Gentlemen of the Congress: Since I last had the privilege of addressing you on the state of the Union the war of nations on the other side of the sea. which had then only begun to disclose its portentous proportions, has extend ed its threatening and sinister scope until it has swent within its flame some portion of every quarter of the not excepting our own hemiglobe sphere, has altered the whole face of international affairs, and now presents a prospect of reorganization and reconstruction such as statesmen and peoples have never been called upon to attempt before.

 We have stood apart, studiously neutral.
 It was our manifest duty to do so.
-Not only did we have no part or interest in the policies which seem to have brought the conflict on; it was necessary, if a universal catastrophe was to be avoided, that a limit should be set to the sweep of destructive war and that some part of the great family of nations should keep the processes of peace alive, if only to prevent collective economic ruin and the breakdown throughout the world of the industries by which its populations are fed and sustained.
-It was manifestly the duty of the self-governed nations of this hemisphere to redress, if possible, the balance of economic loss and confusion in the other, if they could do nothing more.
-In the day of readjustment and recuperation we earnestly hope and believe that they can be of infinite service.
+Not only did we have no part or interest in the policies which seem to have brought the conflict on; it was cossary, if a universal catastrophe be avoided, that a limit should the sweep of destructive was some part of the great family mions should keep the processes or neace alive, if only to prevent collective economic ruin and the breakdown throughout the world of the industries by which its populations are It was manifestly fed and sustained. the duty of the self-governed nations of this hemisphere to redress, if pos sible, the balance of economic loss and confusion in the other, if they could do nothing more.
+In the day of readjustment and recuperation we carnestly hope and believe that they can be of infinite service.